Alberkvics/NFC_app/README.md

 # NFC_app
-Make and record vCARDs
+Make and record vCARDs through the Chrome of your cell phone, with an active NFC.
-Needs Google Chrome in your cell phone, with autorization for use NFC
+The link below give direct access to html, open with your cell phone https://alberkvics.github.io/NFC_app/

-# Link for use in browser (Chrome)
+NOTES.
-https://alberkvics.github.io/NFC_app/
+1. This application is written in Brazilian Portuguese, translate for English in progress